-For desperate cases, it's always possible to disable this check by setting distcleancheck\listfiles as documented in Chapter 14 [Dist], page 93.
-Make sure you do understand the reason why 'make distcheck' complains before you do this. distcleancheck\listfiles is a way to hide errors, not to fix them.
+For desperate cases, it's always possible to disable this check by setting distcleancheck\listfiles as documented in Section 14.4 [Checking the Distribution], page 97.
+Make sure you do understand the reason why 'make distcheck' complains before you do this.

+distcleancheck\listfiles is a way to hide errors, not to fix them.
 You can always do better.